mdileepkumar438/PDE4430_CW1/README.md

 #

-### Task 2: Navigate the turtlebot from a random location to an input location:
+### Task 2: Navigate the turtlebot from a random location to an input location

 The parameter for setting linear velocity is taken as distance (always positive) from goal.
 It could also be (current_coordinate - goal_coordinate), and angel to rotate the head of the turtle towards the givien coordinate.
 However, this can also be resolved by setting appropriate angular velocities, which is what has been done here.